Golax/UberExporter-Mobile/README.md

 ### Final thought

-I think UE3k-mobile is one of the few if not the only app that can programmable transfer content from a device to your pc via USB cable.
-Though it is an ended project (I won't work on it for a while) I will be avaible for every request or advice or issues you may have.
+Though UE3k-mobile is an ended project (I won't work on it for a while) I will be avaible for every request or advice or issues you may have.